Institute Structure

 - Czech Republic Ministry of Health: for the specialist training programme in clinical pharmacology for medical professionals (pending)

-Institute of Chemistry and Biochemistry
+Department of Chemistry, Biochemistry and Clinical Biochemistry

-The Institute of Chemistry and Biochemistry at the Faculty of Medicine provides a foundation for teaching medical chemistry, medical biochemistry and clinical biochemistry.
-The Institute currently teaches courses for the General Medicine programme at the Faculty, as well as various Bachelor’s health care degrees (in conjunction with the Department of Chemistry at the University’s Faculty of Science).
-It also teaches courses in medical and clinical biochemistry in conjunction with the Science Faculty and the Centre for Laboratory Diagnostics – which provides practical and theoretical instruction in biochemistry and clinical biochemistry for the General Medicine programme at the Faculty, as well as various Bachelor’s health care degrees (especially the degree training medical laboratory assistants).Institute of Microbiology and Immunology
+The Department of Chemistry, Biochemistry and Clinical Biochemistry at the Faculty of Medicine provides a foundation for teaching medical chemistry, medical biochemistry and clinical biochemistry.
+The Institute currently teaches courses for the General Medicine programme at the Faculty, as well as various Bachelor's health care degrees (in conjunction with the Department of Chemistry at the University's Faculty of Science).
+It also teaches courses in medical and clinical biochemistry in conjunction with the Science Faculty and the Centre for Laboratory Diagnostics – which provides practical and theoretical instruction in biochemistry and clinical biochemistry for the General Medicine programme at the Faculty, as well as various Bachelor's health care degrees (especially the degree training medical laboratory assistants).

 The Clinical Hematology Department at Ostrava University Hospital conducts hematological and hemocoagulation tests to the highest standards.
 The laboratories are equipped with modern analytical technology for purposes of laboratory diagnostics in the field of hematology.
 The basic laboratory methods are subject to a system of internal auditing, supplemented by a nationwide system of external quality control.
 External quality certificates are available at the Centre for Clinical Studies of Ostrava University Hospital, and can be viewed on request.
 The Clinical Hematology Department works closely alongside other centres providing specialist hematological care.
 In addition to its diagnostic work, the Department also provides teaching and is involved in research activities.